diannedejesus/update_contacts/readme.md

 Learn how to create a low-fidelity wireframe in Lucidchart to include within your software design document. -->

 ## Goals and milestones
-- Get the connection between the exchange server and nodejs established. [completed]
-- Get a basic MVC nodejs working for the user and client interfase. [completed]
-- Design the data schemas needed
-- Determine the login format for the app.
-- Verify authentication process for exchange servers
-- Get email and calendar interation with app.
-- [Feature] Verify that date/times don't overlap
-- [Feature] Calendar display
-- [Wishlist] Verify holidays and vacation days
+- outlook conection implementation
+- id generator
+- timestamp handler
+- click through handler
+- user view
+- receipt/submit view
+- admin view
+- database implementation
+- [additional Feature] dashboard with visualizations
+- [additional Feature]
-- [Wishlist] limit access to link by email
+- [Wishlist]

 <!-- Instead of approaching your project as a single drawn-out process, you might find it helpful to break it down into more manageable pieces.
 (This is true for the project’s timeline and the code itself.)
 At the most macro level, you have an overarching goal: What problem is your software addressing?
 Who will be using it?